JurajNyiri/HomeAssistant-Tapo-Control/README.md

 Following target TCP (v)LAN ports **must be open** in firewall for the camera to access your Tapo Camera from Home Assistant:

+Chimes:

+- 80 - HTTP for control of the camera ([services](https://github.com/JurajNyiri/HomeAssistant-Tapo-Control#services))

+Cameras and Doorbells:

 - 443 - HTTPS for control of the camera ([services](https://github.com/JurajNyiri/HomeAssistant-Tapo-Control#services))
+- 8800 - Proprietary protocol for video streaming and recordings downloads (if available on device)
-- 554 - RTSP to fetch video stream from the camera
+- 554 - RTSP to fetch video stream from the camera (if available on device)
-- 2020 - ONVIF to track detected movement via a binary sensor
+- 2020 - ONVIF to track detected movement via a binary sensor (if available on device)

 **These are not WAN ports, _DO NOT_ OPEN WAN PORTS VIA PORT FORWARDING.
 You might need to open (v)lan ports _only_ if you know what all of this means.**